deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_27_0.png)

-> 🔼 Figure 6 shows the unconditional generation results of DynamicCity on Occ3D-Waymo and CarlaSC datasets, illustrating the model's ability to generate realistic and detailed dynamic scenes.
+> 🔼 Figure 6 shows example unconditional generation results from the DynamicCity model, showcasing its ability to generate large-scale, high-quality 4D LiDAR scenes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Dynamic Scene Generation Results.
 We provide unconditional generation scenes from the 1st, 8th, and 16th frames on Occ3D-Waymo (Left) and CarlaSC (Right), respectively.
 Kindly refer to the Appendix for complete sequential scenes and longer temporal modeling examples.